pierre-josselin/payday-2-ultimate-trainer-6/README.zh.md

 - Follow the [installation instructions](#installation) again (you can skip the **SuperBLT** and **Node.js** installation)
 - Restore the `settings.json` and `addons.json` files

+> :information_source: If after updating you still get the "Update available" message (this happens regularly with the Steam browser), please close all tabs where the application is open and try again.
+If the problem persists, delete your browser cache (for Steam browser, go to *Settings*, *In Game*, locate *Delete Web Browser Data* and click on *Delete* button).

 ### Troubleshooting

 This mod is used by many people without any problem.<br>If it doesn't work for you, please check the following: